 After completing an Australian Honours Degree (or equivalent) consider the option of a Masters or PhD in Biomedical Science.

-Check out what our current students are researching and potential research projects for those interested in 3rd year projects, Honours, PhD or Research Masters with the School of Biomedical Sciences and Pharmacy.
+Check out what our current students are researching for those interested in 3rd year projects, Honours, PhD or Research Masters with the School of Biomedical Sciences and Pharmacy.

 Students undertaking the Bachelor of Biomedical Science have the option of applying to undertake a School of Biomedical Sciences Summer Research Scholarship over the summer break.